 Seventy percent of our skin is made from collagen.
 Within the skin, collagen is the main component of the dermis: the layer that gives our skin elasticity and flexibility.
 Beginning at age 21, our body’s production of new collagen begins to decline and existing collagen begins to break down.
 By the time we are around 60 years old, we have half as much collagen as we did at the age of twenty-one.
 In addition, collagen synthesis rates – our body’s ability to create new collagen – have dropped by 75%1.
 Exposure to UV rays throughout our lifetime furthers this depletion, which leads to wrinkles, dryness, and saggy skin.
 Research shows oral collagen protein supplementation can help aging by firming and hydrating skin, as well as help in reducing the appearance of deep wrinkles.
 Additionally, collagen helps aging by protecting against UV-induced skin damage.
 Learn about all the collagen anti-aging benefits below.

 Research has found a positive effect of collagen peptide ingestion on reducing skin damage associated with sun exposure.
 Repeated UV exposure has been linked to aging effects on the skin, including wrinkle formation, decreased hydration, and decreased skin-collagen content.
-In a study measuring skin changes in subjects who were repeatedly exposed to UV damage for 6 weeks, the subjects who were given collagen peptides throughout the trial demonstrated fewer effects of sun damage compared to the control4.
+In a study measuring skin changes in subjects who were repeatedly exposed to UV damage for 6 weeks, the subjects who were given collagen peptides throughout the trial demonstrated fewer effects of sun damage compared to the control group4.
 Another study showed a 31% decrease in skin-collagen fragmentation after supplementation for 12 weeks3.

 Another study measuring the effect of collagen intake on skin wrinkles showed a statistically significant reduction of eye wrinkle volume in comparison to the placebo group after 4 and 8 weeks of daily collagen intake5.

 By strengthening the dermis layer of our skin, collagen also plays an important role in helping to hide cellulite and reduce the appearance of stretch marks.
 Cellulite becomes more visible as our skin stretches, thins, and sags.
-By increasing skin-collagen expression and improving skin elasticity and thickness, collagen generates stronger, thicker skin that eliminates stretch marks and hides fat beneath the skin.
+By increasing skin-collagen expression and improving skin elasticity and thickness, collagen helps to generate stronger, thicker skin that eliminates stretch marks and hides fat beneath the skin.